 - Motorhomes, RVs

-**The John Deere industrial sprayer above is one of the many larger shipments we've transported.
-In addition, one of our most recent projects was transporting a 60,000lb semi truck to Brisbane, Australia.
+**The John Deere industrial sprayer above is one of the many larger shipments we’ve transported.
+In addition, one of our projects was transporting a 60,000 lb semi truck to Brisbane, Australia.

 So if you are planning on shipping heavy equipment overseas, we are well equipped to handle any type of shipment through all stages of the process.

-There are a few different options to choose from.
-The following methods are the most popular ways of shipping oversize freight.
+There are a few different options to choose from when shipping oversized cargo overseas.
+When shipping heavy equipment overseas there are specialty processes we use in order to facilitate them.
+The following methods are our most popular ways of shipping oversize freight.

 Flat Rack Shipping Method